ezrosent/frawk/info/performance.md

 like `gnu parallel` without first partitioning the data-set into multiple sub-files.

+## UTF8

+All of the frawk numbers in this document include UTF-8 validation on all input. frawk has since been refactored to support non-UTF-8 data, with this validation made optional and not enabled by default.
+I have not re-run the benchmarks with UTF-8 validation turned off, but I'll just note that rerunning a subset of the benchmark commands suggests that frawk runs perhaps 0.2-0.4 seconds faster.
+That sort of difference should not substantially change the relative ordering or magnitude of the benchmark results.

 ### Test Data
 These benchmarks run on CSV and TSV versions of two data-sets: